NLnetLabs/krill/doc/development/04_es_krill.md

 - Applying changes

-ALL CHANGES to Aggregates, like `CertAuth` are done through the `command` function.
+ALL changes to Aggregates, like `CertAuth` are done through the `command` function.
 This function waits for a lock (using flock mentioned earlier) to ensure that all changes to the Aggregate are applied sequentially.